odellus/autolector/README.md

     python3 question_answering_client.py
     ```

-    You should see something like this
+    You should see something like this.
 ```
 Context:
     The Amazon rainforest (Portuguese: Floresta Amazônica or